-Confidentiality touches every step of selling your business - from your first communications with a broker, to marketing and navigating due diligence.
+Confidentiality is critical every step of the way when selling your business - from your first communications with your business broker or M&A Advisor, to marketing, navigating due diligence, and closing.

-So how do you protect it?
-Careful consideration through every step of the process.
+So how do you find a great buyer and protect your confidentiality along the way?
+By planning and careful consideration through every step of the process.
 Here's our ultimate guide.

 Stage 1: Initial Communications

-When you begin your initial communications with a broker, follow these tips:
+When you begin your initial communications with a broker or M&A Advisor, follow these tips:

 1. Use a personal phone number